tomcyber2022/CPU-scheduler/README.md

      2. Arrival time
      3. Priority

-**Note:**:
+### Note
-1.Processes are listed by arrival time.
-If arrival times are the same, processes with lower priority come first.
+1.Processes are listed by arrival time, if arrival times are the same, processes with lower priority come first.
 2.last instant should be greater or equal to sum of execution times of all process.
 3.Inputs should strictly be given according to the format.